ON THIS PAGE: You will learn about the different types of treatments doctors use for children with retinoblastoma. Use the menu to see other pages.

 Chemoreduction uses chemotherapy to reduce the size of the tumor.
 This is a treatment approach that is often used for children with retinoblastoma in both eyes in the hope of avoiding enucleation and preserving vision in at least 1 eye.
 The ophthalmologist, working closely with the pediatric oncologist, will determine if this treatment is appropriate.

 Children with low-risk disease and some children with intermediate-risk disease may be able to avoid chemotherapy after surgery or reduce the intensity of chemotherapy.
-Talk with the doctors about whether this approach is appropriate for your child.
+Talk with your child's doctor about whether this approach is recommended for your child.
 Both doctors will regularly monitor how well the treatment is working and may recommend additional treatment to prevent the cancer from returning.

 The drugs used most often for retinoblastoma are vincristine (Oncovin, Vincasar PFS), carboplatin (Paraplatin), and etoposide (Toposar, VePesid).
 Depending on the extent of the tumor, a combination of 2 or more drugs may be recommended.
 All chemotherapy has side effects that occur during treatment.
 Some drugs may also cause specific long-term side effects.
 Talk with your child's doctor about the specific drugs used and the possible short-term and long-term side effects before treatment begins.